roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-02 ****** byStoryTeller07© She watched and felt a lip pulled from her pussy opening up this private place.
+She watched and felt a lip pulled from her pussy opening up this private place.
 The engorged red slit glistened with wet excitement.
 Thoughts baulked at the sensual messages being thrust into her mind.

  "This is one of the reasons why there is a rubber mat on the carpet.
 To catch any fluids," he chuckled to himself thinking of other interesting messes that might be made here.